-Um… yeah.
 Are you kidding me?!?!
-Less traffic, lower cost and conversion increase of 4675%.
+Less traffic, lower cost, and conversion increase of 4675%.
 This seems too good to be true.
 I thought something was off, but I checked my Hubspot portal and there they were: 29 new leads.

 So let’s put all this together.
 After just a week of data from Brightinfo, I can say this is one of the best investments I’ve made for my agency.
 Here is how November is looking so far.

-Visits to contact ratio for the month is averaged at 3.4%, but after just 1 week with Brightinfo, I’m averaging above 7%.
-Not all of the news leads are grade A quality, but some are A++ and even more are worth taking a look at.
+The visits to contact ratio for the month is averaged at 3.4%, but after just 1 week with Brightinfo, I’m averaging above 7%.
+Not all of the news leads are grade-A quality, but some are A++ and even more are worth taking a look at.
 While I can’t show you their exact info, I can tell you that they are in my sweet spot.
-I have a bunch of new high profile marketing and sale qualified leads that look very promising.
+I have a bunch of new high-profile marketing and sale-qualified leads that look very promising.
 None of which I could have made initial contact with on my own at this point in my Inbound journey.

 First off, you have to know that none of this just happens.
 You can have all the right tools in the world, but without the know-how, you just have a cool collection of tools.

 Inbound Marketing takes work.
 You have to be willing to do the process and do it consistently.
 You have to understand SEO, Social Media, the impacts of web design, how to create quality landing pages, how to nurture leads with workflow and a whole lot more.
 Hubspot helps all of this make more sense and helps you market more effectively.
 Without their awesome tools, I wouldn’t be anywhere close to where I am right now.
 From the tools to the training, Hubspot is by far the best around.